IshitaSingh2003/CosmicCred_Mergerware/README.md

-Just trying out an hiring assignment by MergerWare!
+Implementing an hiring assignment by MergerWare!
 Grateful for the opportunity that let me dive into new tech stack.

 # CosmicCred 🌠